couchbase/query/docs/n1ql-preview-model.md

-In addition to the projections of relational queries, N1QL queries provide projection of arbitrary nested objects; construction of new nested objects of arbitrary shape; array construction; metadata and raw-value expressions; and all the additional expressions in N1QL queries.
+In addition to the projections of relational queries, N1QL queries provide projection of arbitrary nested objects; construction of new nested objects of arbitrary shape; array construction; metadata and raw-value expressions; and all the additional expressions in N1QL.

 #### De-duplicating